open-telemetry/opentelemetry-go/website_docs/getting-started.md

 ```

 This will initialize tracing and wrap the HTTP handler so that tracing data can
 be generated for it automatically.

-This code also initializes a `Tracer` and sets it,
+It may seem like quite a bit of code, but the
+good news is that very little needs to change when you add more instrumentation
+later.

 ## Run the instrumented HTTP Server